tungstenfabric/tf-dev-env/README.md

 ## Notes

 - Vagrantfile is deprecated and is not supported.
-Will be removed later
+Will be removed later.